Gilmeyuhas/meyuflix/README.md

-# meyuflix-helm

----

-# Home Cluster – Self-Hosted Media Stack on K3s
+# MeyuFlix – Self-Hosted Media Stack on K3s

 This repository contains the declarative configuration for my **self-hosted home media environment**, deployed on a single-node [**K3s**](https://k3s.io/) Kubernetes cluster running on Ubuntu 24.04 Server.